National Rowing Centre

 In Olympic rowing 14 different boat classes are raced, eight sculling events in which two oars are used, one in each hand and six sweep-oared events in which the rower uses one oar with both hands.

 The sculling boat classes are the single, the double and the quadruple scull with crews of one, two or four athletes respectively, as well as the lightweight double.
-The sweep rowing categories include the pair, the four, the lightweight four (for men only) and the eight with coxswain, which is perhaps the most spectacular rowing event of all.
+The sweep rowing categories include the pair, the four and the eight with coxswain, which is perhaps the most spectacular rowing event of all.

-For the lightweight events (the lightweight women’s double and the lightweight men’s double and four) the average weight of a men’s crew must not exceed 70kg with the maximum weight for crew members being 72.5kg, for women the average weight of a crew must not exceed 57kg with the maximum weight for crew members being 59kg.
+For the lightweight events (the lightweight women’s double and the lightweight men’s double) the average weight of a men’s crew must not exceed 70kg with the maximum weight for crew members being 72.5kg, for women the average weight of a crew must not exceed 57kg with the maximum weight for crew members being 59kg.
 All races cover a distance of 2000 metres.

 Rowing races cover a distance of 2,000m in river, canal or lake-type competition venues in six lanes.
 Crews qualify through predetermined rounds, namely the preliminary round (heats), the repeat round (repechages), the semi-finals and the finals.
 The “A” final determines the first six places and the runners-up “B” final determines the next six rankings, namely 7th to 12th positions.
 The number of rounds per event depends on the number of crews taking part.